 - An early diagnosis can open up the possibility for less invasive, long-term and effective treatments.
 As BPH progresses, treatment options may become more limited.

 We encourage men to appropriately prioritize their annual screening.
 If you do develop an enlarged prostate, it is recommended that you find a qualified urologist who offers a wide range of treatment options no matter the diagnosis.
-You may use our Urologist Finder to locate a qualified urologist in your area to understand more about the treatment options for your specific medical condition.
+You may call us to locate a qualified urologist in your area to understand more about the treatment options for your specific medical condition.

 1 National Institute of Diabetes and Digestive and Kidney Diseases.
 Prostate enlargement: benign prostatic hyperplasia.
 NIH Publication No. 07-3012.
 June 2006.